badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 )}}
 --markdown-begin

-This snippet checks if LTO is supported by the current compiler, and if so, enables LTO for all targets that are defined afterwards.
+This snippet checks if LTO is supported by the current compiler, and if so, enables LTO for all targets that are defined afterwards, if we are building a release build.
 Here are the new timings with LTO on:

 ```
 Took: 0.025003